 All need-based tuition grants consist of two components: an outright tuition grant and a matching grant opportunity.
 Outright grants are applied directly against a student’s tuition.
-Matching grant funds are released on a dollar-to-dollar basis with funds received from outside ecclesial bodies or organizations such as dioceses, parishes, parish organizations, church aid organizations or church scholarship funds.
-Funds received from private individuals do not qualify for matching grant funds.
-Outside funds must be sent directly by the sponsoring organization to the seminary and must be received by the beginning of the semester (fall or spring) or term (summer) for which tuition support is being provided.
-Funds received after the deadline will not be eligible for a matching.
-Donor organizations are asked to submit their first donation with the Donor Information and Submission Form.
+Matching grant funds are released on a dollar-to-dollar basis with funds received from outside ecclesial bodies or organizations, such as dioceses, parishes, parish organizations, church aid organizations, or church scholarship funds.

 Types of Financial Aid

-The seminary administers four types of financial aid: need-based tuition grants, need-based scholarships, merit scholarships (Th.M. program only), and federal loans.
-To be considered for financial aid a student must complete annually the St Vladimir's Application for Financial Aid and the FAFSA.
+The seminary administers four types of financial aid: need-based tuition grants, need-based scholarships, merit scholarships (Th.M. program only), and U.S. Government loans.
 Awards are made annually but are distributed one semester at a time to eligible students, as defined above.
 The amount given per semester will normally be one half the total award for the year.